ecmwf-ifs/field_api/Readme.md

 ctest #Optional, will run the tests
 ```

-The library has been tested with the nvfortran compiler (former PGI) 22.11 and
+The library has been tested with the nvhpc toolkit from Nvidia, version 23.3
-23.1
+and is continually tested with newer releases.

 # Field API types